AI-Hypercomputer/ml-goodput-measurement/README.md

   - Training Preparation
   - Program Startup
   - Wasted Progress due to Disruption

+ - Custom Badput Events (CUSTOM_BADPUT_EVENTS)

+ Your application can optionally use record and monitor badput from custom synchronous (blocking training) and overlapping (between training steps) events.
+These events are are generally used for useful non-training activity on the accelerator while training is in progress such as performing SDC checks or evaluations.

 If you are interested in retrieving Badput Breakdown along with Goodput: